chauff/cse1500-web-transcripts/Lecture-1.md

 ### URL syntax: query

 One of the most important URL types for us is the syntax for a `query`.
 What does that mean?
 Let's consider `https://duckduckgo.com/html?q=delft`.
 This is an example of a URL pointing to the Duckduckgo website that - as part of the URL - contains the `q=Delft` query.
 This query component is passed to the application accessed at  the Web server - in this case Duckduckgo's search system and returned to you is a list of search results for the query *Delft*.
 This syntax is necessary to enable interactive application.
 By convention we use `name=value` to pass application variables.
-If an application expects several variables, e.g. not only the search string but also the number of expected search results, we combine them with an `&`: `name1=value1&name2=value2& ...`
+If an application expects several variables, e.g. not only the search string but also the number of expected search results, we combine them with an `&`: `name1=value1&name2=value2& ...`.

+<a name="answer">Answer: All URLs are valid.</a>

 ### Schemes: more than just http(s)